kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/18-optimistic-ui.md

 # Optimistic UI
-* When we add a new genealogy we see that it was added to our database but not to our getAllGenealogies (for some reason we are not getting fresh data)
+* When we add a new `genealogy` we see that it was added to our database but not to our `getAllGenealogies` (for some reason we are not getting fresh data)

 ![no fresh data](https://i.imgur.com/mxaYzvp.png)

 * But if you refresh the page you then get fresh data when the component reloads

 ## Why is this happing?
-* It takes a certain amount of time to execute the mutation
+* It takes a certain amount of time to execute the `mutation`
-* Then after the mutation we are going back to the home page
+* Then after the `mutation` we are going back to the home page
-* Then when we get to the home page we are executing the getAllGenealogies query
+* Then when we get to the home page we are executing the `getAllGenealogies` query
 * It is not able to everything we want in the time we are giving it
 * The problem is the data is not updated automatically so we need to manually update our query using `this.updateCache`

+`AddGenealogy.js`

 ```
 // MORE CODE